electron/electronjs.org-old/_docs/api/screen.md

 # screen

-The `screen` module retrieves information about screen size, displays, cursor position, etc. You should not use this module until the `ready` event of the `app` module is emitted.
+The `screen` module retrieves information about screen size, displays, cursor position, etc. You cannot not use this module until the `ready` event of the `app` module is emitted (by invoking or requiring it).

 `screen` is an [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).